spryker/spryker-docs/docs/pbc/all/search/202212.0/tutorials-and-howtos/tutorial-integrate-any-search-engine-into-a-project.md

 The FACT-Finder module provides a response in `FactFinderSdkSearchResponse`, but Spryker provides the complete rendering of the search results and search suggestions based on the response from the default search provider, which is Elasticsearch.

-It means that in order to use the FACT-Finder response, you have to comply with the response structure produced there.
-This will be changed in the future, but for now, you have to implement mapping to the similar response Elasticsearch modules provides.
+In order to use the FACT-Finder response, you have to comply with the response structure produced there.
+This will be changed in the future, but for now, you have to implement mapping to the similar response that is provided by Spryker's Elasticsearch modules.
 You have to respond with an object, supporting an array-based or `get`-based index—for example, creating a JSON object or a transfer object.

 <details><summary markdown='span'>Code sample of a response from the search provider:</summary>